**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 2. Customer satisfaction remains a priority, even in a shortened sales cycle.

-In the words of the famous Frank Underwood, “Take a little step forward, then take a giant leap.”
+In the words of the iconic Frank Underwood, “Take a little step forward, then take a giant leap.”
 So, put on your sales cap, channel your inner San Francisco entrepreneur, and take that leap—toward shorter, worth-packed sales cycles.

 Sales Cycle: The Never-Ending Story, Starring Your Customers